new-age.

 Narcissus - self-love

-and vanity - the
+and vanity - the flower name derives from Greek mythology

-flower name derives from Greek mythology and the tale of the beautiful
+and the tale of the beautiful Narcissus.
+He ignored the lovely

-Narcissus.
-He ignored the lovely nymph, Echo, and so was punished by
+nymph, Echo, and so was punished by falling in love with his

-a pool.
-The gods believed Narcissus would die of starvation, so they
+own reflection in a pool.
+The gods believed Narcissus would die

-transformed him into the delicate form of scented narcissi, so he could
+of starvation, so they transformed him into the delicate form

-stay there forever. |
+of scented narcissi, so he could stay there forever. |

 |

-Olive - peace
+Olive - peace - used

-the Greeks it represented peace and
+of wisdom.
+To the Greeks it represented peace and power,

-leaves were placed on the heads of brave warriors and olympic athletes.
+and wreathes of olive leaves were placed on the heads of brave

-a solstice wreath
+make a solstice wreath

 |